MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/understanding-saved-views.md

      -    To make sure custom filters work properly with saved views, additional work needs to be done by the platform and there will likely be uptake by forms with custom filters.
 More information will be provided in the future when the recommended approach has been finalized.

 -    Looking forward, in the long-term, views are meant to replace modeled secondary list pages.
      -   Typically, secondary list pages, such as **Customers on hold**, are menu items that point at the same form but have a different query.
 Because menu items that pass in queries will override any query defined on the default view, these entry points can create confusion for users.
-Long-term, the current plan is to deprecate secondary list pages and move them to views; however, that effort has not been started yet.
+Long term, the current plan is to deprecate secondary list pages and move them to views; however, that effort has not been started yet.

      -  To avoid user confusion between form caption (such as “All customers”) and view name (such as “My customers”), consider renaming form captions to simply be the name of the corresponding entity.
 For example, instead of a form caption of “All customers” or “All sales orders”, the form caption would be modified to “Customers” and “Sales orders”.